Middlemore railway station

 Middlemore railway station is on the Southern Line and Eastern Line of the Auckland railway network in New Zealand.
-The station has side platforms on the northbound and southbound lines connected by a pedestrian level crossing at the south end of the platforms.
+The station consists of an island platform and a side platform connected by two pedestrian overbridges.
 Access to the station is via Hospital Road: it is next to Middlemore Hospital.

 Upgrade

 In September 2007, Counties Manukau District Health Board, ARTNL and ARTA opened a new railway footbridge and staff walkway at the station.
 The footbridge provides safer access to Middlemore Hospital from the staff carpark.

+In 2023, KiwiRail commenced an upgrade at Middlemore station.
+The station upgrade included building a new third platform to service the third main line.
+The new platform will be located on an island platform.
+The island platform is an extension of the current platform 1.
+The upgrade was completed in 2025.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Manukau, Papakura and Pukekohe via Middlemore.
+Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Manukau, and Pukekohe via Middlemore.
 The typical weekday off-peak timetable is: